 A student may take no more than 14 introductory courses (42 credit hours) toward the four-year BA.
-An introductory course is one that bears a 100-level number and is a one-term course in a given discipline at the general level of knowledge of entering students.
 It shall be the responsibility of each student to ensure that this regulation is followed.
 The second English course, and courses taken beyond the first in a second or third language to satisfy the language requirement, will not be counted toward the total of 14.